You can’t avoid it – whether you’re a wiz at writing or not, somehow the words need to happen.

 Names, numbers, dates: are they correct and consistent?
 Heading style, size, colour and: are they the same throughout?
 Contents, indexes, captions and links: do they match what they’re connected to?

 The ‘proofreading only’ option is suitable if you’ve already had the content approved, or you are very confident at writing.

 Editing – to help you speak clearly to your customers

 Editing is about the bigger picture – helping readers to understand what you mean as clearly as possible.

-I make sure your writing is in a logical order, is easy to read, and has wording suitable for your audience.
-I work with you to understand important information about your business and your clients.
+I make sure your writing is in a logical order, flows well, and has wording suitable for your audience.
+I work with you to understand what’s important about your business and your clients.
 That’s the personal bit – because there’s only so much a computer can do.

 As well as advising on all that, I’ll proofread your document too.
 Editing is like a two-in-one ‘health check’ for your business writing.

 What are potential clients thinking when they look at your website or other writing?
 Well, that’s the trouble – you can’t tell.
 Your business needs to give a good impression right from the start.
 You deserve it… and so do your readers.